revaturelabs/interviewquestions/Java/Java Basics/Packages and Imports.md

 ---

-4: Can you tell about the naming covertion of packages?
+4: Can you tell about the naming convention of packages?
  <details>
       <summary><b> Show Answer </b></summary>